» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Systemic antimicrobials as noted above, as well as one of the aminoglycosides (e.g., amikacin or gentamicin) may be used.

-Streptococcus spp. remains sensitive to Penicillin G, along with the addition of Clindamycin (dosages for these two drugs not yet listed in the Rat Medication Guide. veterinarian to extrapolate dosage for rats), if this bacteria is believed to be involved.
+Streptococcus spp. remains sensitive to Penicillin G, along with the addition of Clindamycin (Penicillin G dosage not yet listed in the Rat Medication Guide.
+Veterinarian to extrapolate dosage for rats), if this bacterium is believed to be involved.

 Possible debridement may be required.